This Christmas, trade consumerism for creativity with these DIY handmade Christmas tutorials ranging from easy-peazy to totally achievable.

 It’s Christmas-themed, and as far as we’re concerned, it’s crafty, so festive nail tutorials are right on-topic.
 If you start practicing now, you might even nail these digit decos before Christmas.
 Follow the step-by-step Stylecraze instructions here.

 Four ingredients is all you need for this easy to whip up beeswax, coconut oil, shea butter and secret oil lip balm.
 And while the Sparkles of Sunshine tutorial uses plain containers, why not decorate yours with Christmas colours using metallic spray paint to add silver and gold touches, or personalise with recipients’ names for an extra special handmade Christmas gift?

 This gift wrapping tutorial on the Eclectic Creative blog is so simple you could be chowing down on cherries, perusing prawn salad recipes and belting out Bieb’s Christmas album, all while creating gorgeous handmade gift wrap.
-These wooden personalised name stars mark the end of gift-giving mix-ups, so there’ll be no accidental openings on Christmas day and everybody knows exactly who gets what.
+These wooden personalised name stars mark the end of gift-giving mix-ups, so there’ll be no accidental openings on Christmas day and everybody knows who’s ripping into what.

 The Make It Collective will be releasing our very first handmade Christmas catalogue any day now!
 Sign up to our newsletter to ensure you don’t miss out on this carefully curated list of Christmas gifts to stuff stockings full of feel-good, ethical products that support local handmade businesses across Australia.

-And if you’re in the Melbourne area, pop into the Northcote shop to browse our huge range of handmade accessories, clothes, homewares, plants & terrariums, body products, stationery and handmade kids gifts for unique Christmas presents you can be confident nobody else has bought.
+And if you’re in the Melbourne area, pop into the Northcote shop to browse our huge range of handmade accessories, handmade clothes, handmade homewares, plants & terrariums, body products, stationery and handmade kids gifts for unique Christmas presents you can be confident nobody has.